14 Tips to Fall Asleep Faster and Sleep Better

 If you participate in sports or other physical activity, your body and your mind will be more tired.
 There will be no excuses for not falling asleep.
-And it has other advantages such as weight loss, reduces stress, relieves tension, tones muscles, improves lung and heart function, lowers cholesterol, etc.
+And it has other advantages such as weight loss, stress and tension relief, muscle toning, an improved lung and heart function, low cholesterol levels, etc.

 Stop working when the sun goes down

-Whenever possible only work until sunset.
-This will help signal the body that at nightfall it is time to rest and sleep and not to continue being alert.
-Take advantage of that time to play sports, to read, to play with your children, etc.
+Whenever possible, only work until sunset.
+This will help signal the body that when the night comes, it’s time to rest and sleep.
+Take advantage of that time to play sports, read, play with your children, etc.